trottling/Bender/VULNERS-API-KEY-HELP.md

 # Why Bender need to Vulners.com API KEY?

-Bender use **Vulners.com API** to get vulnerability information based on the sent Windows Applications and KB Updates lists.
+Bender use **Vulners.com API** to get vulnerability information based on the send Windows Applications and KB Updates lists.

 # How to get API KEY?